-On a general note, we collect personal data pertaining to our employees, suppliers, customers and bond holders on a regular basis to be able to conduct business activities.
+On a general note, We collect personal data pertaining to our employees, suppliers, customers and bond holders on a regular basis to be able to conduct business activities.
 We typically collect personal data:

-– At the initial stages of the business relationship;
+• At the initial stages of the business relationship;

-– Throughout the course of the business relationship, whenever a legitimate need arises;
+• Throughout the course of the business relationship, whenever a legitimate need arises;

-– When so is required to satisfy any statutory obligations to which we are subject;
+• When so is required to satisfy any statutory obligations to which we are subject;

-– For the performance of a contract to which the data subject is party;
+• For the performance of a contract to which the data subject is party;

-– When a person voluntarily approaches us in other circumstances, for example when seeking employment or any information on our services and business.
+• When a person voluntarily approaches us in other circumstances, for example when seeking employment or any information on our services and business.

-– Any other personal information which may be provided to us by the data subject voluntarily.
+• any other personal information which may be provided to us by the data subject voluntarily.

 Lawfulness of Processing

-– Performance of contracts to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract;
+• performance of contracts to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract;

-– To carry out one or more of our legal obligations;
+• to carry out one or more of Our legal obligations;

-– When we have a legitimate interest to process the data, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.
+• when We have a legitimate interest to process the data, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

 Purposes for Processing Personal Data

-We may process your personal data for the following purpose/s: –
+We may process your personal data for the following purpose/s:

-– To provide services, as engaged and/or instructed or authorised by you or your organisation;
+• to provide services, as engaged and/or instructed or authorised by you or your organisation;

-– To ensure compliance with our legal obligations;
+• to ensure compliance with our legal obligations;

-– To log, deal and track any complaints received;
+• to log, deal and track any complaints received;

-– To update and enhance client records;
+• to update and enhance client records;

-– To identify representatives of our clients, suppliers and/or service providers;
+• to identify representatives of Our clients, suppliers and/or service providers;

 Sharing the Personal Data

-– Other entities within the Damask group;
+• other entities within the AST group;

-– Third parties to whom disclosure may be essential in light of the relationship with the data subject;
+• third parties to whom disclosure may be essential in light of the relationship with the data subject;

-– Third parties to whom disclosure may be required to comply with legal requirements.
+• third parties to whom disclosure may be required to comply with legal requirements.

-In the context of a contractual relationship between us and the data subject, the latter’s personal data will be retained for a period of five (5) years from the termination date of the contractual relationship on the basis of legitimate interests to protect ourselves against any civil disputes in relation to the aforementioned contractual relationship.
+In the context of a contractual relationship between AST and the data subject, the latter’s personal data will be retained for a period of five (5) years from the termination date of the contractual relationship on the basis of legitimate interests to protect ourselves against any civil disputes in relation to the aforementioned contractual relationship.

-Personal data which was provided based upon the data subject’s consent, shall only be exclusively retained up until the data subject withdraws his/her consent.
+Personal data which has been collected and processed on the basis of the data subject’s consent shall be retained until the data subject withdraws his/her consent.

 Data Subject’s Legal Rights